Applegarth Dental & Orthodontics

 Fillings, crowns, and bridges fill separate roles, but they all accomplish two essential goals: They restore and replace teeth while giving you a better-looking smile.
-The team at Applegarth Dental works with each patient, recommending the best solution for their individual dental needs and ensuring they’re happy with the result.
+Dr. Alahari and the team at Applegarth Dental works with each patient, recommending the best solution for their individual dental needs and ensuring they’re happy with the result.
 Whether you need a filling for a cavity, a crown to cover a tooth, or a crown or bridge to replace missing teeth, call the office in East Windsor, New Jersey, or book an appointment online.

 A dental crown may serve one of two purposes: